 Students with a confirmed financial aid award/offer letter can charge their course materials against their pending financial aid.
-Purchases are limited by the amount of the financial aid offer in relationship to the student's enrollment level, course tuition, and fees.
-Students must present their financial aid award/offer letter to the cashier when making their purchase.
+Purchases are limited to the amount of the financial aid left over after subtracting pending institutional fees and tuition.
+Students must request a book voucher from Student Affairs, then present it to the cashier when making their purchase.
+More information is located on the financial aid website, Financial Aid-Books - Oregon Coast Community College